madsenmat/school/README.md

 I just want to make things that look clean

+> Clean design is the best design D. Trump

 |    Favorite Book     | Favorite Movie  |
 |----------------------|-----------------|
 | Games of Thrones     | LOTR